vyoussofzadeh/meg-laterality-for-Brainstorm/README.md

 - **MATLAB**: Tested on recent MATLAB versions.
 - **Brainstorm**: Download and install from [the official website](https://neuroimage.usc.edu/brainstorm).
 Ensure Brainstorm is on your MATLAB path.
 - **MEG Data**: Source-level MEG data processed in Brainstorm (containing `ImageGridAmp`).
 - **HCP Atlas**: Ensure your subject’s anatomy is co-registered with the HCP MMP1.0 atlas or a compatible symmetrical MNI atlas.
+A commpatible copy of HCP atlas is included in this repository.

 ## Installation